undark-lab/swyft/README.md

 ## Caveats

-- You need a GPU and minimal experience with pytorch.
 - If data is complex (large images, volumina, etc), a hand-crafted neural network as featurization engine is necessary for optimal results.
+- Life is eaiser if you have minimal experience with pytorch.
+A gpu makes training the neural networks faster.

 ## Documentation